learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 		esp/update_deps.sh
 		cd ..
 		rm -rf ESP-Website/
+		logout

 6.

+	Stop the VM by running ``vagrant halt`` in the terminal.
-	Export the box you have to a .box file by running ``vagrant package --base ludev --output ./ubuntu-22.04.2.box``.
+	Export the box you have to a .box file by running ``vagrant package --base ludev --output ./ubuntu-*.box``, once again replacing the start with the correct version.

 7.

-	Upload the .box file to AWS S3.
+	Upload the .box file to the LU AWS S3 bucket.
 	If you don't have access, ask someone on the LU Web Team.
 	When you upload it, choose "Choose from predefined ACLs" and "Grant public-read access" under "Permissions."

 8.

-	Update the Vagrantfile so that the ``config.vm.box_url`` points to the new VM's URL (which you can copy from AWS).
+	Restore the vagrantfile by running ``git restore Vagrantfile``, and update it so that ``config.vm.box`` matches the box name (probably ``'ubuntu-*'``) and ``config.vm.box_url`` points to the new VM's URL (which you can copy from AWS).
+	Make sure to commit your changes to GitHub!

 9.

 	TEST that the new setup works.
-Run ``vagrant destroy && vagrant up && fab setup && fab emptydb``.
+Run ``vagrant destroy -f && vagrant up && fab setup && fab emptydb``.

 Upgrading your personal dev VM
 ------------------------------